Other Public Interest Fellowship Opportunities

 A three-day training session at the end of May at Michigan Law, fellows spend at least 10 weeks at their placements.
 Covers living expenses during the training and travel costs to Ann Arbor and then to his or her placement or back home (up to $650).

 Students gain experience and insight into the field and provide much needed services to child welfare offices specializing in representing children, parents, and social service agencies.
 After attending a 3 day training session in May at the University of Michigan Law School, Fellows spend at least 10 weeks at their placements.
 Some advantage is given to students who have arranged their own summer placements and all or part of their summer living stipend.
 However, applicants should not be deterred if they have not identified their summer placement or source of summer money.
 Once accepted into the fellowship program, we will assist in placement and the search for funds.http://www.law.umich.edu/clinical/calc/Bergstrom/Pages/summerfellowship.aspx

-Our selection criteria include evidence of commitment to the field of children's law, past experiences related to children and family, and performance indicative of likely future success in the field.
-We will give some advantage to students who have arranged their own summer placements and all or part of their summer living stipend.
-Interested applicants should not be deterred if they have not identified their summer placement or source of summer money, however.
-Once accepted into the fellowship program, we will assist in placement and the search for funds.
+Selection criteria include evidence of commitment to the field of children's law, past experiences related to children and family, and performance indicative of likely future success in the field.
+Some advantage to students who have arranged their own summer placements and all or part of their summer living stipend.

 Application form (available online), statement of interest, resume, and two reference letters.